concord-consortium/docker-volume-sync/README.md

 ## Testing

 There are no automated tests.
-But the docker-compose.yml, Dockerfile.reader, and generate_test_files.sh can be used to run a manual test.
+But the files in `demo` can be used to run a manual test.

+First cd into `demo`

-First run `generate_test_files.sh` this will generate 200 random files in a test_files directory.
+Then run `generate_test_files.sh` this will generate 200 random files in a test_files directory.

 Then run `docker-compose up`.
-Docker compose will build two images and bring them up.
-You should see the main container (called unison in docker-compose) syncing all of the random files.
+Docker compose will build a image for a `unison` service and a image for a `reader` service.
+After these images are built you should see the `unison` service syncing all of the random files.
 And you should see the `reader` image waiting for the files to be sync'd before printing the contents of the zzz.txt file.

 ## Credits
 This is based off of https://github.com/onnimonni/docker-unison